Welcome to Reception

 Understanding the World

 In our topic we will be teaching the children about similarities and differences.
 On our community walk we will look at different types of houses and buildings.
 We will be encouraging the children to think about the purpose of these buildings and what they need for them to function correctly.
 The children will also have the chance to talk about their own opinions likes and dislikes.
+The children will also learn about important people in our community and how they help us.
+We have planned lots of visits from special people so the children have first hand experiences talking to and exploring different vehicles and objects.

 The children will also have weekly opportunities to use the computers in the ICT suite to complete simple programs that support current learning, draw their portraits on 2simple and create bonfire pictures.